FlatQube Self Reported Market Cap Reaches $41.41 Million (QUBE)

-FlatQube (QUBE) traded down 5.3% against the U.S. dollar during the 1 day period ending at 21:00 PM Eastern on September 3rd.
-One FlatQube token can currently be purchased for approximately $0.0838 or 0.00000149 BTC on exchanges.
-FlatQube has a total market capitalization of $41.41 million and $786.95 worth of FlatQube was traded on exchanges in the last day.
-During the last week, FlatQube has traded 8.3% lower against the U.S. dollar.
+FlatQube (QUBE) traded 2.7% lower against the US dollar during the 24-hour period ending at 16:00 PM E.T. on September 5th.
+FlatQube has a market capitalization of $41.41 million and $326.63 worth of FlatQube was traded on exchanges in the last day.
+One FlatQube token can currently be purchased for about $0.0831 or 0.00000148 BTC on major cryptocurrency exchanges.
+Over the last seven days, FlatQube has traded 12.2% lower against the US dollar.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.